 - I will endeavor to be punctual in attending court hearings, conferences and depositions;

-- I will at all times be candid with the tribunal.
+- I will at all times be candid with, and respectful to, the tribunal.

 D. With respect to the public and to our system of justice: